Ken Endean explains how to read the water to find fair tides and avoid rough water

 Interaction of Water Waves and Currents, D H Peregrine

-Prof. Howell Peregrine was a master of the subject and this 1976 paper is for maths enthusiasts.
+Prof. Howell Peregrine was a master of the subject of wave patterns and this 1976 paper is for maths enthusiasts.
 Available from libraries and some websites.

 Coastal Turmoil: Winds, waves and tidal races by Ken Endean (Adlard Coles Nautical, £16.99).
 Explains the principles of wave patterns, but with hardly any maths.

 Enjoyed reading How to interpret wave patterns for comfortable sailing?

 A subscription to Yachting Monthly magazine costs around 40% less than the cover price.

 Print and digital editions are available through Magazines Direct – where you can also find the latest deals.

 YM is packed with information to help you get the most from your time on the water.

 - Take your seamanship to the next level with tips, advice and skills from our experts